 Documenting Tribal History, Culture and Tattoo Tradition

-Fade Meraki has tattooed worldwide, studying and documenting both tattooing and tattoo anthropology in remote tribal cultures.
+Meraki has tattooed worldwide, studying and documenting both tattooing and tattoo anthropology in remote tribal cultures.

-Over many years through interviews, film, photography and other mediums, Fade has documented the cultural significance, purpose, symbolism, and history of traditional tattoo art among isolated tribes in Borneo, West Sumatra, Easter Island and Tahiti.
+Over many years through interviews, film, photography and other mediums, Meraki has documented the cultural significance, purpose, symbolism, and history of traditional tattoo art among isolated tribes in Borneo, West Sumatra, Easter Island and Tahiti.

 She is the only European tattoo artist trained in the ancient art of hand tap tattooing which she learned while living with the Iban head-hunter tribes in Sarawak, Borneo.